 Oftentimes, seniors feel cut off from their community.
 They may have had friends from many years ago who’ve moved away or passed on.
 Being unable to get out and socialize as much as they want can contribute to an overall sense of frustration or depression, as well.

-While you may encourage your relative to make friends with their neighbors, you do still want to ensure their safety in the process.
+While you may encourage your elderly family member to make friends with their neighbors, you do still want to ensure their safety in the process.
 With a public records site like PeopleFinders, you may be able to get the information you need to keep your elderly relatives safe as well as social.
 Perform an address lookup on your loved one’s home (and their neighbors’) to try and get more information about the neighborhood and the individuals who live nearby.

 Say you or your relative do decide to start meeting people directly.
 In that case, the people search can potentially give you access to information on who the neighbors are, where they’re from, and possible criminal backgrounds.